JudythG/Timers/README.md

 # Timers
-Create and run multiple timers
+Create and run multiple timers.
+Python and tkinter